-The undersigned, being a stockholder of Xurpas Inc. (the "Corporation"), constitutes and appoints , or in his/her absence, the Chairman of the stockholders' meeting, to be the undersigned's proxy, to represent and vote all shares registered in the name of, and beneficially owned by, the undersigned at the special meeting of the stockholders of the Corporation scheduled on , at 9:00 a.m., at Makati Sports Club, L.P.
-Leviste corner Gallardo Streets, Salcedo Village, Makati City, and at all adjournments thereof, for the following matters:
+Please I, being a stockholder of Xurpas Inc. constitutes and appoints the Chairman of the meeting to be my check proxy, to represent and vote all shares registered in my name of, and which I beneficially own, at the special meeting of the stockholders on May 7, 2020 at 9:00 a.m. and any adjournment(s) and postponement(s) thereof, hereby ratifying and confirming any and all actions taken on matters which may properly come before such meeting or adjournment(s) thereof.